quark-mcu/qm-bootloader/README.rst

 By default the bootloader write-protects all the SoC flash memory to avoid any possible modification of the firmware.

-It's possible to deactivate this feature by compiling the bootloader with 'ENABLE_FLASH_WRITE_PROTECTION=0'.
+It is possible to deactivate this feature by compiling the bootloader with ``ENABLE_FLASH_WRITE_PROTECTION=0``.
 This, however, will render the SoC vulnerable to malware gaining access to the firmware and overwriting it.

+See the `Secure Programmer's Guide`_ for more information.

 Flashing
 ========